 While some Trusts are set to allow the trustee to make withdrawals from the Trust for distribution to beneficiaries, others are set up with strict rules and restrictions determined by the grantor.

 Examples of different distribution plans and provisions include:

 - Annual distribution: The beneficiary receives a certain amount from the Trust each year.

 - Tiered distribution: The beneficiary receives X% at age 18, Y% after graduating college and Z% after turning 35.

 - Specific provisions: The grantor wants the beneficiary to only spend the money on something specific, like education (tuition), travel, or starting a business.

 - “Spendthrift” clause: The beneficiary can’t transfer rights to future payments from the Trust to a third party (effectively preventing the beneficiary from squandering the inheritance before they receive it and protecting the assets from the beneficiary’s creditors).

 Distribution plans and provisions help the grantor ensure the money, and, in some cases, may also be a way for concerned parents to provide for their children while also limiting how the money is used (think: not on things like expensive cars or gambling).

 Ready to take the next steps?

 To keep your legacy intact, consult with your Trust professional to create a Trust.
-Then follow these simple steps to open a checking, savings, or certificate of deposit (CD) in the name of your Trust with us.
+Then follow the simple steps in our guide below to open a checking, savings, or certificate of deposit (CD) in the name of your Trust with us.